tibsdu91/2nd-project/Readme.md

 First, you need to install clojure, just follow the instruction on: https://clojure.org/guides/getting_started

-Then start with "hello" and follow the command to ask your request.
+Then start with the command "clojure 2project.clj" and followthe instructions.

 ## USAGE